pschorderet/NEAT/README.md

 ### What does NEAT do
 NEAT has two main tools for each RNAseq and ChIPseq project:

-[ 1 ]       RNA/ChIPpip_1_Download  -  Downloads RNA/ChIPpip projects from remote sever to local computer
+[ 1 ]       Download  -  Downloads RNA/ChIPpip projects from remote sever to local computer

-[ 2 ]       RNA/ChIPpip_2_Analysis  -  Perfroms the analysis
+[ 2 ]       Analysis  -  Perfroms the analysis

 ### Tutorial